T-H-0-M/Turtle_Crossing/README.md

 # Turtle_Crossing

-This game was made following the 100 days of code python bootcamp created by Dr. Angela Yu

-# Turtle Game

 This program is a simple game where the player controls a turtle character to avoid cars and reach the finish line.
 It uses the Turtle module for graphics and includes multiple classes for managing different aspects of the game.

 ## Features